Who we are

 The Tribunal's functions and powers are performed and exercised by a three-person Panel of the Tribunal and may be exercised in Australia or New Zealand.
 The Panel Chair (usually the President of the Tribunal) determines the other members of the Tribunal who are to constitute the Panel.
 At least one of the Panel members must be a resident of the same country as the attorney who is the subject of the disciplinary proceedings.

-The President and all other members are appointed by the Minister for Jobs and Innovation.
+The President and all other members are appointed by the Minister for Industry, Science and Technology.

 The current Tribunal members are:

-- Ms Siobhan Ryan (Acting President), Barrister and Trade Marks Attorney, VIC
+- Ms Siobhan Ryan (President), Barrister and Trade Marks Attorney, VIC

 - Ms Kathryn McHaffie, NZ Barrister and Patent Attorney